0x416c616e/intro_to_security/03_miscellaneous_security/miscellaneous_security.md

-Miscellaneous Security Concepts
+Section 3: Miscellaneous Security Concepts

-In-band patching vs. out-of-band patching
+## In-band patching vs. out-of-band patching

 Because installing software updates is always important, it’s good to have a schedule.
 Scheduled maintenance and software updates are called “in band.”
 Software updates are also called patches, so a routine update is called in-band patching.
 Microsoft has a consistent schedule of releasing updates on the second Tuesday of the month.
 They call it “Patch Tuesday.”